nimishcoder1232/Bedroom-Engineering-Propulsive-Landing-Project/README.md

 Notes:
 I am 3d printing everything myself, I DONT need reinbursment Anything thats NOT in the cad, is provided by me.
-(THe engines are in the cad, but I am providing those) This BOM only has the stuff, I CANT provide myself.
+(THe engines and the big DC motor are in the cad, but I am providing those)
+This BOM only has the stuff, I CANT provide myself.

 Project Link: https://blueprint.hackclub.com/projects/7459